rangle/ngCourse2/handout/features/property_decorators.md

 console.log(t.name);  // 'test'
 ```

-The above example needs to be compiled with both the `--experimentalDecorators`
+The above example must be compiled with both the `--experimentalDecorators`
 and `--emitDecoratorMetadata` flags.

 In this case the decorated property is replaced by the `label` passed to the
 decorator.
 In this case it's important to note that property values cannot be
-directly manipulated by the decorator, instead an accessor is used.
+directly manipulated by the decorator; instead an accessor is used.

 Here's a classic property example that uses a _plain decorator_